shakes76/PatternAnalysis-2024/recognition/facebook_gnn_classification/README.md

 ### Prediction Accuracy
 The model achieved a prediction accuracy of 98.24% on the entire dataset, which shows that it was able to effectively classify nodes into their respective categories.

 ### Sample Predictions
 Below are some sample predictions from the model:

 - Node 0: Predicted = `0` (True = `0`)
 - Node 1: Predicted = `2` (True = `2`)
 - Node 2: Predicted = `1` (True = `1`)
 - Node 3: Predicted = `2` (True = `2`)
 - Node 4: Predicted = `3` (True = `3`)

+### Project File Descriptions
+This project contains the following files:

+- train.py: The script used to train the GNN model.
+It defines the GNN model, sets up the training process, and saves the trained model weights.
+It also includes mixed precision training for efficiency.

+- predict.py: This script is used to load the trained GNN model and make predictions on the dataset.
+It evaluates the accuracy of the model and provides sample predictions.

+- modules.py: Defines the architecture of the GNN model.
+The model uses multiple GATConv layers with ReLU activation and dropout to effectively learn node representations.

+- dataset.py: Contains the code to load the dataset from an .npz file, which includes node features, edge connections, and labels.
+It transforms the raw data into tensors suitable for training the GNN.

+- README.md: This file provides an overview of the project, the dataset, training details, discussions and the results obtained.

+- graphs (directory): This folder contains the images generated during training and visualization, including:

+  -training_validation_loss.png: The plot showing training and validation loss over epochs.
+  -umap_embeddings.png: The UMAP plot showing the 2D representation of node embeddings learned by the model.

 ### Conclusion
 The GNN model using GATConv layers was successfully trained on the Facebook Page-Page Network dataset to classify nodes based on their types.
 The key findings are as follows: